 6. How long will the Data be stored and/or what are the criteria for determining the storage period?

-In this section the erasure period and/or the criteria for determining the storage period must be stated/described.
+31.12.2026

 7. What are your rights as a data subject?

 Generally, you have a right to request from BOKU University access to and rectification or erasure of your Data or restriction of processing concerning you or to object to processing as well as the right to data portability.